Skip to main content

 The difference is in the presence or absence of megaloblasts.
 These are large, abnormally developed red blood cells visible when a pathologist uses a microscope to look at a slide smeared with blood.

-• Serum B12 deficiency (when associated with a low haemoglobin, this is called pernicious anaemia).
+• Serum B12 deficiency (when associated with a low haemoglobin, this is often called pernicious anaemia, although actually pernicious anaemia is only one of the causes of vitamin B12 deficiency).

 • Surgery that removes a part of the stomach (gastrectomy) or part of the gut called the ileum (ileal resection), causing difficulty in absorbing vitamin B12 from the diet.